 Things to Consider When Firing Employees

-Being an employer can be a wonderfully enriching experience.
-However, there is one aspect of being a boss that few (if any) employers relish: firing an employee.
-Firing employees can be particularly difficult where an employer has developed a personal relationship with an employee, or where an employee has served a company for a number of years.
+There is one aspect of being a boss that few (if any) employers relish: firing an employee.
 Here are some tips to consider when firing any employee.

 Think things through.
 Before you decide to fire an employee, make sure that you have thought things through carefully.
-If an employee is being accused of incompetence by a supervisor, do not take the supervisor's words without a grain of salt, no matter how much you trust the supervisor's opinion.
-Ask for documentation of the incompetence.
+If an employee is being accused of incompetence by a supervisor ask for documentation of the incompetence.
 Not only will this confirm the supervisor's opinion, it will protect you in the future if the employee challenges your decision.
-Do not act rashly.

 Is the firing for a valid reason?
-Understand the valid reasons for when an employee can be fired in your state.
-Don't be vindictive.
 You can get into serious trouble if you fire an employee for the sole reason that they have informed authorities that you are violating laws designed to protect workers' rights and safety.
 The ramifications of violating a "whistleblower" statute are far greater than the cost to you of having to retain (and maintain a relationship with) an employee who accuses you of wrongdoing.
-The law in each state varies as to when an employee can be fired.
-Understand the law in your state before you decide it is okay to fire an employee.

-Example: California prohibits much of the same conduct.
-In addition, California employers violate state law if they fire an employee for testifying as a witness, or for disclosing the amount of his or her wages to another party.
+Example: California employers violate state law if they fire an employee for testifying as a witness, or for disclosing the amount of his or her wages to another party.

 Note: If you have written policies regarding poor performance reviews or policies concerning employee discipline procedures for insubordination or improper conduct, make sure that you have followed them to the letter before you try to fire an employee for those reasons.

 Consider all legal requirements you must comply with and do not fail to fulfill them.
 For example, if the employee is due compensation or commissions, have those figures calculated before you meet with him or her to discuss the termination.
-Know in advance what is owed to the employee.
 Have all documents (such as severance offers, which require a written acknowledgment) at the ready.

 Arrange for your meeting to be in a private place.
 It is likely that the process of being fired will be upsetting or embarrassing enough for the employee, without having the whole office watch through the glass wall of the conference room.